Abigail Scott

 Many people still enjoy the great American fish fry during the summer months.
 Sharing your catch with friends, family, neighbors, or anyone else can improve your day on the water.
 Even the most inexperienced cook can follow this easy recipe.

 In a bowl, combine the dry ingredients.
 Dredge the fillets in milk and then cover them with the dry ingredients mixture.
 Pre-heat the oil to 350 F and drop the filets in.
 Stir frequently until golden brown.
 Serve with a side dish of your choice.
-It would be great to serve hushpuppies, slaw, and potato salad together.
+Serving hushpuppies, slaw, and potato salad would be great.

-Sit-on-top kayaks are now just as effective at catching crappie as johnboats or bass boats.
+Sit-on-top kayaks are now as effective at catching crappie as johnboats or bass boats.
 Compared to large motorized vessels, kayaks may even have an advantage.
 A boat ramp at almost every lake holds crappie, but not all lakes have crappie.
-You should consider a kayak if you want to kayak crappie fishing anywhere and anytime.
+It would be best to consider a kayak to kayak crappie fishing anywhere and anytime.

 Slowly raising the bait through the water can help you locate fish.
 Fall is the time when crappie moves back to shallower water, but not usually less than 10 feet deep.
 They often assemble in schools suspended over structures, such as river channels or ridges, during the winter.